INMA/OPA Europe Conference

 09:15-10:15

-The New Marketing Game: offline, Online, Full-time(part 1)
+The New Marketing Game: offline, Online, Full-time (part 1)

 Cutting costs is fine - up to a point.
-Marketing solutions to grow audience and advertising revenue in a multi-media environment will be highlighted in this exquisite tour around the globe on the best marketing cases.
+Marketing solutions to grow audience and advertising revenue in a multi-media environment will be highlighted in this exquisite tour around the globe of the best marketing cases.

-David Montgomery, CEO, Mecom
+David Montgomery, CEO, Mecom, UK

 The Secrets Behind Our Successful Strategic choices